 The "Energy Efficiency Watch 3" project was launched in 2014 with the objective of continuing the activities undertaken in the projects "Energy Efficiency Watch" (EEW, 2007-2010) and "Energy Efficiency Watch 2" (EEW2, 2010-2013).
 The main focus is the analysis of policy measures and their implementation in the field of energy efficiency in the 28 EU Member States.
 The OÖ Energiesparverband is coordinating an extensive survey of energy efficiency experts in all 28 Member States.
 The "European Energy Efficiency Watch" conference was also held on 26.02.2015 as part of the international "World Sustainable Energy Days" conference.
 Project website: www.energy-efficiency-watch.org

-The Energy Efficiency Watch 4 project, launched in 2019, continues and further develops the activities of the first 3 Efficiency Watch projects (2007-2017).
-Among other things, the OÖ Energiesparverband is responsible for the coordination of an extensive survey of energy efficiency experts in all Member States and is involved in Europe-wide information activities.
+Energy Efficiency Watch 4 builds upon the activities of the first 3 Energy Efficiency Watch projects (between 2007 and 2017).
+Among others, the OÖ Energiesparverband was responsible for developing and implementing an extensive survey with 1,270 energy efficiency experts in all 27 Member States and is involved in Europe-wide information activities.

 This research project aims to develop a flexible, multi-functional façade module with integrated PV and LED elements.
 Among other tasks, the OÖ Energiesparverband is responsible for surveying experts in this field and organising workshops.
 Project website: www.etfe-mfm.eu